Life At St. James

 St. James reaches out to the community in numerous ways.

 Our newest outreach is our supporting and encouraging foster families and workers in Washington County.
-We hosted a Christmas party for all the foster families last December and each month we do something special for the local staff of social workers.
+We host a Christmas party for all the foster families, help with prevention cases so children can stay with their parents, provide items needed through a care closet and each month we do something special for the local staff of social workers.

 We host Harvest, an afternoon outing each Monday for residents of a local group home and other local mentally impaired adults.
 They gather for fellowship, activities and refreshments with our parishioners at St. James.